 As per usual, I always change up recipes to make them even healthier, and this time I added flaxseed meal.

-Greek yogurt adds protein, calcium, and Vitamin D.
+The Greek yogurt adds protein, calcium, and Vitamin D to any recipe.

 Flaxseed meal adds fiber, contains anti-inflammatory omega-3 fatty acids, and antioxidant substances called lignans that help promote hormonal balance.

 If you don’t have flaxseed meal or powdered sugar, don’t worry about it and make this recipe without it.

 Prep time: 10 mins | Cook time: 35 mins | Total time: 45 mins

 Okay, first of all, I use organic or non-GMO ingredients whenever possible, but you don’t have to.